-A modest lending library of EasyThreeD 3D printers is available to allow for an introductory 3D printer experience.
-The working volume is a 100 mm (~4") cube and it works with PLA filament only.
+A modest 3D Printer Lending Library is available to allow for an introductory 3D printer experience.

 Inspiration for the Romich Foundation Makerspace came in part from Thinkbox at Case Western Reserve University in Cleveland.
 When Barry Romich was a student at Case, he spent time in the student shop, when he probably should have been studying.
 However, his time there eventually led him to meet Ed Prentke and what is now PRC-Saltillo is the result.
 Around 2010, at the prompting of CWRU development people, Barry agreed to enhancing his financial support of the university, with the condition that such support would be used to create a modern high tech student shop.
 The idea resonated with others in the Case School of Engineering and Thinkbox, now also supported by many other donors, was the result.
 Thinkbox is now the premier innovation center among universities worldwide.
 The prototyping area is the Prentke Romich floor.
 Visitors are welcome and Thinkbox is open for use by the community.

 Romich Foundation Makerspace is one of a number in the area.
 This list was prepared in 2019 by Tom Hammond of the Wayne College 3D Lab.